skonplayz/osmium/README.md

 # Getting Started with Osmium

 Osmium is a device-based scripting runtime for building CLI tools and desktop applications.
-Write `.osd` scripts, run them instantly, or compile them into standalone Windows executables.
+Write `.osd` scripts, test them and then build them into Windows apps

 ---